 (c) A minor, whether or not qualified under subdivision (a) or (b), if, at the time of the decedent's death, the minor resided for the previous 180 days in the decedent's household and was dependent on the decedent for one-half or more of the minor's support.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Losing a family member or significant other, particularly if it's caused by the actions of another, is an emotionally challenging ordeal.
 After grieving your loss, you may want to explore whether you have a valid wrongful death claim against the responsible party, which can help you pay for funeral expenses and day-to-day financial needs.
-Get started today by having an attorney who has experience with California wrongful death laws review your claim for free.
+To learn more, speak with a personal injury attorney who has experience with California wrongful death laws.

 Contact a qualified attorney.